mikan-laboratory/image-scaler/README.md

 - Converts images to WebP format for better compression and faster loading times
 - Supports both local and remote images
 - Provides options for custom sizing and output formats
-- Efficient caching mechanism to avoid redundant processing
+- Caching to avoid redundant processing

 ## Installation